crazycodeboy/react-native-easy-toast/README.md

 ## Getting started

-Add `react-native-toast-easy` to your js file.
+Add `react-native-easy-toast` to your js file.

-`import Toast, {DURATION} from 'react-native-toast-easy'`
+`import Toast, {DURATION} from 'react-native-easy-toast'`

 Inside your component's render method, use Toast: